XuZhang2021/Xu_Zhang_teladoc_challenge/README.md

 ## Installation

-This .py only requires one package needs to be installed.
+This .py requires only one package to be installed manually.
 Other packages are default python packages.
 I just uploaded chromedriver.exe(ChromeDriver 95.0.4638.17) into my repository via second push.
 Please download everything from the latest branch name Chromedriverupload.
 If the chromedriver.exe doesn't fit your local chrome version, please download a chrome driver that works for you from here https://chromedriver.chromium.org/downloads.

 ```bash